START WITH A FREE ON-SITE ASSESSMENT

 A similar system can be installed as a coating on top of the concrete structure to slow the movement of moisture from within the slab through to the surface.
 These coatings are usually epoxy-based and prevent moisture from damaging the surface of the floor or those materials which are adhered to it (wood, tile, vinyl, etc).
 These systems are our most common solution, as they can be applied any time after the initial concrete construction, as long as the concrete has cured.

 We’ve used various moisture mitigation systems to meet the specific needs of our clients.
 As an example, we’ve worked with commercial kitchens and public health facilities to ensure their floors are moisture, bacteria, and mold-resistant.
 If you have very specific or unique concerns regarding moisture mitigation, don’t hesitate to reach out to us.
-We’ve worked with dozens of clients to find solutions to their particular needs.
+We’ve worked with dozens

 Let’s Get in Touch